Nursing is more than a job — it is the desire to make a difference in the lives of others

 Registered Nurse (RN)

-RNs are regulated by the British Columbia College of Nurses & Midwives.
+RNs are regulated by the BC College of Nurses and Midwives.
 RNs are highly skilled nurses who work most commonly in a hospital setting.

 The Bachelor of Science in Nursing degree (BScN) is a four-year program.
 It is a practice-based curriculum with students integrating theoretical knowledge with practice experience from a variety of hospital and community health care settings.
 The scope of practice for RNs is broad, with a focus on health promotion.
 Nursing is a demanding but rewarding profession with responsibilities that can include the assessment and care of patients across the lifespan, medication and treatment administration, coordination of treatment plans, client teaching, and the direction and supervision of other health care professionals.